Crime Prevention

 Operation ID

-Make a list of all of your valuables.
-Make several copies and store them in two or more secure locations, such as a safe, locked drawer or cabinet.
-Include on your list a full description of the item including color, make, model, year of manufacture, and any other identifiers, including any engraving.
+Creating a detailed inventory of your valuable possessions is a critical step.
+Make multiple copies of this list and store them in two or more secure locations, such as a safe, locked drawer, or cabinet.
+Include a thorough description of each item, encompassing attributes like color, make, model, year of manufacture, and any other distinctive features, including engravings.

-Items to include on your list are personal walkmans, CD players, stereos, computers (desktop and laptop), printers and any other peripherals, telephones, televisions, radios, and any other belongings.
-Most electronic equipment has a serial number; anything that does not have any good identifier can be engraved.
-For more information, contact a Public Safety Officer.
-Also save information about your bicycle and vehicle (insurance policies often include your vehicle's identification number, plate, and other information).
+Your list should encompass a wide range of items, including personal electronics like walkmans, CD players, stereos, computers (both desktop and laptop), printers, peripherals, telephones, televisions, radios, and various other belongings.
+Most electronic equipment already features serial numbers, but items lacking clear identifiers can be engraved.
+For additional information, don't hesitate to contact a Public Safety Officer.
+Additionally, it's important to maintain records for your bicycle and vehicle, as many insurance policies include details like the vehicle's identification number, license plate, and other relevant information.

 Street Crime Prevention

-No one is completely isolated from street crime.
-There are over six million people victimized each year.
-Chances are that you or someone you know has been a victim.
-Street Crime Prevention provides suggestions on how to remain street safe.
-For more information, contact the Orangeburg Department of Public Safety Crime Prevention Unit at 803-533-6033.
-A few tips that may help you are:
+Street crime can affect anyone, with over six million people falling victim to it each year.
+Chances are, you or someone you know has been affected.
+Street Crime Prevention offers valuable suggestions on how to stay safe while out and about.
+For more information and assistance, feel free to contact the Orangeburg Department of Public Safety's Crime Prevention Unit at 803-533-6033.
+Here are some practical tips to enhance your street safety:

-• Carry your purse close to your body, not dangling by the straps.
-Put your wallet in an inside coat or front pocket, NOT a back pocket
+• Secure Personal Items: Carry your purse close to your body, avoiding it from dangling by the straps.
+Keep your wallet in an inside coat or front pocket, not in a back pocket where it can be easily accessed.

 Crime Prevention Officer